 The Consequences of the Wrong Oil

 Another important thing to consider with choosing a high heat cooking oil is its polyunsaturated fat content.
 Oils that are high in polyunsaturated fats should never be heated, regardless of their smoke point.
 The reason is a very dangerous compound called HSE.
-Polyunsaturated fats are highly reactive, unstable and effected by heat.
+Polyunsaturated fats are highly reactive, unstable and affected by heat.
 Even a slight increase in temperature can create the compound HSE – which has been linked to cancer and neurological disorders.
 Amounts of HSE increase the longer the oil is heated.
-Typical polyunsaturated oils include corn, soy, sunflower, grapeseed, safflower and rice bran.
-Refined versions of these oil are all advertised as high heat cooking oils.
+Typical polyunsaturated oils include corn, soy, sunflower, grapeseed, safflower, and rice bran.
+Refined versions of these oils are all advertised as high heat cooking oils.
 Avoid them, they are dangerous to your health and should have no place in any healthy kitchen.
 Especially try to avoid them at restaurants and fast food chains where the likelihood of the oil being incredibly rancid and high in HSE is much better.
 Instead, choose oils high in monounsaturated and saturated fats.
 They are much more stable and suitable for high heat cooking.
 These include avocado, olive, coconut, peanut, high oleic sun/safflower and canola.

 How Oil is Processed

 The last thing to consider when choosing a high heat cooking oil is how the oil was processed.
 Even though canola oil and peanut are high in monounsaturated fat and have a relatively high smoke point, they are usually refined in very unhealthy ways.
 Chemicals and solvents like hexane are used to extract the oil, caustic soda is used to clean it and its refined at temperatures that damage any healthy fats left in the oil.
-Choose oils that are either cold pressed and virgin, or expeller-pressed and naturally refined without chemicals and high heat.
+Choose oils that are either cold-pressed and virgin, or expeller-pressed and naturally refined without chemicals and high heat.
 Chosen Foods avocado oil is naturally refined and expeller pressed.

 1. Does it have a high enough smoke point for my cooking needs?